Geethikabolla/frtproject/README.md

-MyPdfAddA is our project that is done as the solution for searching of pdfs of our subjects as our solution we made a webpage that where we kept all our pdfs and their cloud links in our site which is used to help and download the pdf file that required
+ SEO Dream is our project that is done as the solution for marketing as our solution we made a webpage that  for the seo and digital marketing agency  to ellobrate marketing ideas and theories

 # Features
 -  Good UI

--  Separate pages according to our semesters

--  Every Pdf Will load from drive for instant view or for download

 -  Easy To Navigate